abletech/easy_reference_data/README.md

     rake easy:reference_data:refresh[wrap_in_transaction]

-This will wrap the entire load process in a single transaction.
+The `wrap_in_transaction` parameter will wrap the entire load process in a single transaction.
 This means any unhandled errors will result in all the data loaded prior to the error being rolled back.

 ## Deployment